vaeinoe/moraydular/powerbus/README.md

 The .dip file contains the PCB design in DipTrace format.
 The Gerber files are confirmed to pass checks for Seeedstudio, 5x20cm 2-layer PCB.
 They will probably work fine as-is for Itead, Tinysine, Elecrow and other prototype PCB services.
 Consider spending extra for 2+ oz copper traces for improved performance.

+Populating the PCB should be relatively straightforward.
+Some notes:

+ * The LED polarity follows standard convention: the short leg / cathode / notched side of LED goes where there's a notch in the silkscreen.
-Populating the PCB should be straightforward.
-The pads for all the connectors have quite wide thermal reliefs, so soldering them may require some extra heat and patience.
-When using mounting tabs, you may want to solder them on both sides for extra sturdiness because it usually takes some force to detach the cables.
+ * The pads for connectors have quite wide thermal reliefs, so soldering them may require some extra heat and patience.
+In particular, the -12V (bottom row) pins in ribbon connectors will take some warming up for the solder to flow properly.
+ * When using mounting tabs, you may want to solder them on both sides for extra sturdiness because it usually takes some force to detach the cables.
+ * If not building the +5V adapter, leave out parts as indicated in BOM below

 When using onboard +5V in multiple bus board system, either build the regulator circuit for all boards and leave out +5V link cables *or* populate the regulator circuit for just one board and distribute +5V to all boards. **Never** link +5V rails of two boards together if they both already have their own +5V feeds.